 The Center is committed to modeling and ensuring racial equity across all sectors.
 Our Center for Race, Equity, Justice and Inclusion focuses on supporting and building momentum toward real change.

-Our commitment to DEIJ continues to evolve in 2023
+Our commitment to DEIJ continues to evolve

 The Center has celebrated and promoted diversity by recognizing designated months honoring ethnic and gender minorities.